Brothers of Destruction: Sporadic encounters (2002–2005)

-The duo first appeared together in 2002's WWF draft, standing right next to each other when Undertaker was drafted to the Raw brand.
-The duo next appeared together during the first few moments of No Mercy as they both respectively had title matches that night, with Undertaker challenging Brock Lesnar for the WWE Championship inside Hell in a Cell and Kane defending his Intercontinental Championship in a unification match against Triple H for the World Heavyweight Championship.
-They next teamed up again unofficially at the Royal Rumble in 2003, but Undertaker turned on Kane during the Royal Rumble match and eliminated him.
-Later that year at the Survivor Series, an unmasked and heel Kane interfered in the Buried Alive match between The Undertaker and Mr. McMahon, costing Undertaker the match.
-Kane would go on to say that Undertaker was buried forever, claiming he did it because his brother was no longer a monster, and instead had become just one of the people.
+The duo first appeared together in 2002's WWF draft, standing right next to each other when The Undertaker was drafted to the Raw brand.
+The duo next appeared together during the first few moments of No Mercy as they both respectively had title matches that night, with The Undertaker challenging Brock Lesnar for the WWE Championship inside Hell in a Cell and Kane defending his Intercontinental Championship in a unification match against Triple H for the World Heavyweight Championship.
+They next teamed up again unofficially at the Royal Rumble in 2003, but The Undertaker turned on Kane during the Royal Rumble match and eliminated him.
+Later that year at the Survivor Series, an unmasked and heel Kane interfered in the Buried Alive match between The Undertaker and Mr. McMahon, costing The Undertaker the match.
+Kane would go on to say that The Undertaker was buried forever, claiming he did it because his brother was no longer a monster, and instead had become just one of the people.
 The two would end the feud with a match at WrestleMania XX in 2004, in which The Undertaker returned to his "Deadman" identity, and defeated Kane.

-The demonic duo had a short run-in with each other in 2005; at the Royal Rumble, Undertaker faced off against Heidenreich in a casket match.
+The demonic duo had a short run-in with each other in 2005; at the Royal Rumble, The Undertaker faced off against Heidenreich in a casket match.
 Before the match, Gene Snitsky, who was in a feud with Kane, told Heidenreich he would help him that night.
 Due to the interference, Heidenreich was positioned to win.
 However, when the casket was asked to be opened, Kane emerged from the casket coming to his aid, attacked, and battled Snitsky out of the arena, allowing his brother, The Undertaker to defeat Heidenreich and gain the victory.
 Originally, initial plans were for this to lead up to a tag team match between the four at WrestleMania 21, but the match was scrapped when The Undertaker instead decided to take on Randy Orton, and Kane would compete in the Money in the Bank ladder match.

-The last time Kane and the Undertaker would meet in 2005 was during an interpromotional match where neither of the men from Raw or SmackDown! were involved.
-While Kane, who was helping his partner Big Show against Rey Mysterio, pretended to leave when Undertaker entered the arena, he would inevitably receive a chokeslam from Undertaker after a failed sneak attack.
-Notably, both brothers were faces at the time, however Kane was a member of the Raw brand and Undertaker was a member of the SmackDown! brand.
+The last time Kane and The Undertaker would meet in 2005 was during an interpromotional match where neither of the men from Raw or SmackDown! were involved.
+While Kane, who was helping his partner Big Show against Rey Mysterio, pretended to leave when The Undertaker entered the arena, he would inevitably receive a chokeslam from Undertaker after a failed sneak attack.
+Notably, both brothers were faces at the time, however Kane was a member of the Raw brand and The Undertaker was a member of the SmackDown! brand.
 Because the match was held on SmackDown! (and the SmackDown! brand was portrayed more favorably in that year's brand warfare storyline), Kane and Big Show were portrayed as tweeners without ever officially turning in that direction.